100% Guarantee of Court Approval or Your Money Back

 This easy to use online divorce is a "do it yourself (without a lawyer)" solution for any uncontested divorce (with or without children) that will be filed in the state of Nebraska.
 An uncontested divorce is one in which you and your spouse are in agreement and eliminates the stress and expense of settling your divorce in court.

 With 3StepDivorceTM you can complete and print your Nebraska divorce forms (including a marital settlement agreement) instantly.
 Follow our step-by-step filing for divorce in Nebraska procedures to file your paperwork in a timely, professional, and hassle free fashion.
 The online software is designed to give you full control of your divorce and also avoids the use of third party data entry, thus helping protect your personal information and privacy.
-If you're not ready to file for divorce, learn more about getting your Separation Agreement.
+If you're not ready to file for divorce, learn more about getting your Separation Agreement or learn more about the basics of divorce in Nebraska.

 3StepDivorceTM is a premium online divorce solution provided by 3 Step Solutions, LLC, a sister company of Divorce Source, Inc., the owner and operator of the Divorce Source Network, the web's largest and most visited online divorce resource since 1997.